Creating and managing your online Reading List using Leganto

 Adding items to a list from outside the University Library collection

 So that the books and articles added to your reading list are available in an accessible format, please check if they appear in the library's StarPlus catalogue before searching for them more widely on the internet.
+Watch the video to learn how to add the Cite It button to your toolbar, then capture YouTube videos, government documents and web pages.

 Structuring your list